gnenov89/BashScripting/README.md

  Then:
  `` python re_json.py ```

-* dbdump.sh - This script executes ```pg_dump -U <your username> -h <your hostname>``` which extract a PostgreSQL database into a script file or other archive file and stores it to a destination on your server(AWS ec2 instance in this case).Here --v1 and --v2 options are for specific <username> and <hostname>.
+* dbdump.sh - This script executes ```pg_dump -U <your username> -h <your hostname>``` which extract a PostgreSQL database into a script file or other archive file and stores it to a destination on your server(AWS ec2 instance in this case).

 Usage:
 Dowload this repository on your machine.